giovi321/raspberrypi-readonly-filesystem-kiosk/README.md

 # Control the device via MQTT
 A little extra: this simple script allows you to control the device via MQTT.
-A new MQTT device will pop up in your home assistant like this:
+A new MQTT device will pop up in your home assistant and allow you to:
+- Turn off the display
+- Turn on the display
+- Reboot the computer
+- Refresh the page
+- See a screenshot of the display (in case you're configuring the dashboard and want to see the outcome on the screen of the device)

 <img width="432" height="665" alt="image" src="https://github.com/user-attachments/assets/2add2d90-edf1-4d90-bb08-0670e25f9180" />